 With a background in visual communication, my work has an underlying structure combined with organic, spontaneous energy.
-I work intuitively and freely, which leaves me open to explore new ways of combining different media or using a material in a different way.
+I work intuitively and freely without preconceived ideas of the finished piece.
+This leaves me open to explore new ways of combining different media and imagery, and allows me to follow the piece in a different direction.
 The process of creating is my focus rather than the outcome, which gives my finished pieces a fresh and spontaneous feel.

 Traci Bunkers • Bonkers Handmade Originals